 Our first recommendation here is to “Expose children to a wide variety of potential role models.”
-One of the first things the player does in Pokémon GO is choose their avatar (male or female, check) and customize the way their avatar looks (different skin tones, check).
+One of the first things the player does in Pokémon GO is choose their avatar.
+They can pick male or female and customize the way their avatar looks (different skin tones, check).
 A few more customization options (hair, facial types) would’ve been nice, but that will likely come in the future if the profile options on the Pokémon website are any indication.

 The next recommendation under Role Models is to “Avoid using violence as the solution to narrative conflict and motivational objectives.”
 Pokémon GO focuses on a collection mechanic to level up (evolve) the player’s Pokémon.
-And, just like with the classic Pokémon games, the player’s Pokémon “battle” other players’ Pokémon in the local trainer gym.
+And, just like with the classic Pokémon children’s entertainment games, the player’s Pokémon “battle” other players’ Pokémon in the local trainer gym.
 The battle is lost when the creature “faints”.
 Pretty innocuous stuff.
-Plus the graphics are rendered in a cartoony style that has nothing of the graphic realism of a first person shooter.
+Plus the graphics are rendered in a cartoony style that does not represent the graphic realism of a first person shooter.

 So when it comes to Role Models, let’s give Pokémon GO another gold star.